jjuran/glypha3-fork/README.md

   * lots of patience

 I'm sorry it's this difficult.
 This is what happens when an OS doesn't come with free developer tools.

-I have some good news though:  New, much lighter build requirements are coming soon -- and you'll only need a little patience.

 [MacRelix]:    <https://www.macrelix.org/>
 [metamage_1]:  <https://github.com/jjuran/metamage_1>